-The following discussion questions for “The Trees” were created by our member Jenny.
+The following discussion questions for “The Aviator's Wife” were created by our member Heather.
 We freely share our original discussion questions, but please consider including a credit and link to our website.

 Support our website!

 If you like our website, please consider supporting us by buying this book through Amazon.
 You are directed to Amazon by clicking on the book cover to the left or on book covers displayed throughout our site.
-This link leads you to a number of different formats and editions to choose from through Amazon.
-Check the publishing dates for the version you wish to read.
-The Ohio University Press editions are the revised versions.
 Thank you!

-The Trees discussion questions are licensed under Creative Commons Attribution 3.0 Unported License.
+The Aviator's Wife discussion questions are licensed under Creative Commons Attribution 3.0 Unported License.